<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <pubDate>Mon, 20 Sep 2010 05:58:33 +0000</pubDate>

-<guid isPermaLink="false">http://sexandscience.org/blog/?p=400#comment-1787</guid>
+<guid isPermaLink="false">https://sexandscience.org/blog/?p=400#comment-1787</guid>

 <description>Thank you!
 I&#039;m glad that people are paying attention and helping me educate others. :)</description>